 My husband wants to have another baby.
 I don’t think I do.
 I can’t get over the fear that something could go wrong again and the idea that maybe it was just meant to be that way.

 Feelings are so hard to be consumed by.
 I know it is a process to work through these feelings that go with grief but I just feel so angry with myself and with the world.
 I would love for anyone with the a similar experience to share- will the baby aversion go away?

 It Is OK To Feel

 If you are coping with miscarriage, fetal demise, stillbirth, or infant death, you have empty arms.
 It is so hard.
 Try to cut myself some slack.
 Here is a quote that helps me to know that the pain I feel matters.
 That it is OK to have feelings.
 That the pain will fade to a dull ache with time.

 “And when you try to minimize your own pain, you are doing yourself a disservice.
 Don’t do that.
 The truth is that it hurts because it is real.
 It hurts because it mattered.
 And that is an important thing to acknowledge to yourself.
 But that doesn’t mean that it won’t end, it won’t get better.
-Because it will.” – from the novel, The Fault in Our Stars, John Green
+Because it will.” – Quote from the novel, The Fault in Our Stars, by John Green

 Would you like to share any quotes about losing a baby or miscarriage?
 Reach out @familyfocusblog.